|

-Although it’s been 40 years since the release of Walt Disney’s The Jungle Book, the timeless animated classic—based on the short stories by Rudyard Kipling—has definitely stood the test of time.
+Although it’s been more than four decades since the release of Walt Disney’s The Jungle Book, the timeless animated classic—based on the short stories by Rudyard Kipling—has definitely stood the test of time.

 The Jungle Book tells the story of Mowgli (voiced by director Wolfgang Reitherman’s son, Bruce), a boy who was left in the jungle in India as a baby and discovered by Bagheera (Sebastian Cabot), a protective panther.
 Bagheera took him to a mother wolf, who raised the man cub along with her own cubs.